 One girl, her name was Kathy, said, "Okay, we've gotta get out of here.
 Who lives the closest?"

 Another girl named Janet said, "I only live two blocks away."

-"OK," Kathy said.
-"We're all gonna sneak out of here, and head over to Janet's house.
+"Okay," Kathy said.
+"We're all gonna sneak out of here and head over to Janet's house.
 All right?"

-So, the cheerleaders all started sneaking through the school, heading toward the nearest exit, and, of course, avoiding the cafeteria.
-They were actually almost outside when they ran into one of the aliens.
-Presumably, he was guarding the exit.
+So, the cheerleaders all started to sneak through the school, heading toward the nearest exit, and, of course, avoiding the cafeteria.
+They were actually almost outside when they ran into one of the aliens guarding the exit.
 The guy was extremely tall.
 That's actually what scared them at first.
-They screamed, and turned and ran away, and it was only after they had started running that it occurred to them that he had green skin and tentacles instead of arms.
+They screamed and turned and ran away, and it was only after they had started running that it occurred to them that he had green skin and tentacles instead of arms.